hochfilzer/prosperity2/README.md

 one could trade `ORCHIDS` on the neighbouring island for a fixed price at any volume using the `conversion` method, where one needed to take tariffs and transport costs into account.
 This conversion always happened at the end of a timestamp and thus it was possible to quite efficiently arbitrage the market and make much profit.
-I found a good strategy but my order book logic included a rounding error, which probably prevented me from achieving a higher Pnl (I was still satisfied with my PnL from this round).
+I found a good strategy but my order book logic included a rounding error, which probably prevented me from achieving a higher PnL (I was still satisfied with my PnL from this round).

 ## Round 3
 In this round four new products were introduced: `ROSES`, `CHOCOLATE`, `STRAWBERRIES` and a `GIFT_BASKET`.
 The `GIFT_BASKET` contains four `CHOCOLATE` bars,